 with h=αƒ being the linear height in the image plane, and α the field angle in radians.
 For a common 100mm ƒ/12 doublet 1-degree off axis, it gives Wa=0.00032, or 0.58 wave for λ=0.00055mm.
 With the RMS error for best focus astigmatism being smaller than the P-V error by a factor of √24, that gives the RMS wavefront error of 0.118, in units of the wavelength.
 This amount of astigmatism is acceptable that far off-axis, however, since the error increases in proportion to the aperture and ƒ-ratio, it may become significant with large fast systems.

 Doublet also can be affected by a specific form of chromatism at a refractive surface, resulting from the increase in spherical aberration toward non-optimized wavelengths: spherochromatism.
 The P-V wavefront error of spherochromatism of a contact doublet can be obtained from Eq.
-48-50.
+48-50 (note that it is the lower-order component of spherochromatism, or primary spherochromatism; it can be accompanied with the higher-order component if higher-order spherical is significant).
 It can be simplified by substituting typical values for the position factor p and the shape factor q for the Fraunhofer doublet: for the front and rear lens, respectively, p1~-1, q1~0.26 and p2~2.5, q2~1.65 (p values are for the object at infinity).
-With this in place, the P-V wavefront error of primary spherochromatism at best focus for a system optimized for the spectral e-line, using BK7 crown and F2 flint glass, is given as:
+With this in place, the P-V wavefront error of primary spherochromatism at the best focus for a system optimized for the spectral e-line, using BK7 crown and F2 flint glass, is given as:

 with s1 and s2 being aberration coefficients for the front and rear lens, respectively, given by: